emhoracek/libbyhoracek.com/clt.md

 The community land trust would need income from multiple sources to be sustainable.

 A couple sources of revenue are built into the CLT model:
-1. **Lease payments** - The CLT leases their land to residents, and some maintenance costs can be incorporated into this fee.
+1. **Lease payments** - The CLT leases land to home owners, and some maintenance costs can be incorporated into this fee.
 2. **Membership** - CLTs are typically membership organizations, so they can charge dues to members.

 In addition, a core part of a CLT is selling buildings to residents.
 An old building can be donated to the CLT, then the CLT members can invest sweat equity into fixing up the building.
 By selling the improved building to a resident, the CLT generates revenue that can be used for future projects.